-FIXED VS. VARIABLE COMPONENT CASH VS. EQUITY EXPLANATION OF COMPONENT Fixed Fixed reward Paid as cash Set in consideration of the total target remuneration package and the desired remuneration mix for the role, taking into account the remuneration of market peers, internal relativities and the skill and expertise brought to the role.
-Calculated on a "total cost to company" basis, consisting of cash salary, pension, and in Australia, packaged employee benefits and associated fringe benefits tax (FBT).
-Variable Incentive (subject to group Cash Paid as cash Each participant has a Variable Incentive target, expressed as a defined dollar target amount.
-Annual Variable Incentiv outcomes are linked to performance against key business metrics directly linked to our strategy.
-The Variable Incentiv is awarded as a mix of Cash and Unhurdled Equity. scorecard prior to allocation) Unhurdled Equity Awarded as equity The Unhurdled Equity component is awarded as Share Rights, which vest after two years into Restricted Shares for a further two years.
-Variable Incentive ( not subject to group scorecard prior to Hurdled Equity Awarded as equity The Hurdled Equity component is awarded in the form of Performance Rights (subject to performance hurdles of absolute total shareholder return) which vests equally over three and four years (with any vested equity tested after three years restricted for a further year). allocation) The emphasis on equity ensures that Variable Incentive outcomes are linked to shareholder experience through reinforcing long-term ownership of Perpetual shares.
+Fixed vs. Variable Component Cash vs. equity Explanation of component • Fixed Fixed reward Paid as cash Set in consideration of the total target remuneration package and the desired remuneration mix for the role, taking into account the remuneration of market peers, internal relativities and the skill and expertise brought to the role.
+Calculated on a "total cost to company" basis, consisting of cash salary, pension, and in Australia, packaged employee benefits and associated fringe benefits tax (FBT). - Variable Incentive (subject to group scorecard prior Cash Paid as cash Each participant has a Variable Incentive target, expressed as a defined dollar target amount.
+Annual Variable Incentive outcomes are linked to performance against key business metrics directly linked to our strategy.
+The Variable Incentive is awarded as a mix of Cash and Unhurdled Equity. to allocation) llocation) Unhurdled Awarded The Unhurdled Equi The Unhurdled Equity component is awarded as Share Rights, which vest after two years into Restricted Shares for a further two years. - Variable Incentive (not subject to group scorecard prior to allocation) Hurdled Equity Awarded as equity The Hurdled Equity component is awarded in the form of Performance Rights (subject to performance hurdles of absolute total shareholder return) which vests equally over three and four years (with any vested equity tested after three years restricted for a further year).
+The emphasis on equity ensures that Variable Incentive outcomes are linked to shareholder experience through reinforcing long-term ownership of Perpetual shares.

-Asset manager remuneration
+Asset Manager remuneration